Linda Sarhan has been a freelance writer and researcher for 20+ years and has a B.A. in English and creative writing.

 Eastern Red Cedar

-No matter which type of tree you prefer, that is exactly what it comes down to personal preference.
+It doesn't matter which type of tree you prefer, because it simply comes down to personal preference.
 Only you know what type of decorating you wish to do to your tree and the space you have in your home.
-Maybe you prefer a different look to a tree compared to your neighbor.
+Maybe you prefer a look that's different from your neighbor.
 Regardless, any of these types of trees will look beautiful this Christmas season.